PrismLauncher/prismlauncher.org/src/wiki/installing/linux/steam-deck.md

 ## Tips and Tricks

 - For the best experience, go ahead and enable `Start Minecraft maximized` and `Close PolyMC after game window opens` in the launcher's settings under the `Minecraft` tab.
-- If you want Minecraft to launch without the PolyMC launcher add `-l <instance-id>` in the launch options for you PolyMC Non-Steam Game, if you use this launch option make sure that `Close PolyMC after game window opens` is disabled in the launcher's settings so that the launcher does not show up when the game is closed, to find out more about CLI launch options click [here.](https://polymc.org/wiki/getting-started/command-line-interface/)
+- If you want Minecraft to launch without the PolyMC launcher add `-l <instance-id>` in the launch options for you PolyMC Non-Steam Game.
+If you use this launch option make sure that `Close PolyMC after game window opens` is disabled in the launcher's settings so that the launcher does not show up when the game is closed.
+See [CLI launch options](../../../getting-started/command-line-interface/)
 - Install a mod that enables controller support.
 See [Controller Support](../../../getting-started/controller-support)